 Wycliffe is a genuine global community welcoming pupils from across the world.
 Pupils from the age of 7 to 19 can board with us on a full, flexi or day basis; allowing them to immerse themselves fully in the British culture and the close-knit community here at Wycliffe.
 The cultural diversity supports us in fulfilling our six Aims for Pupils, especially ‘Cultivate social and environmental awareness and an understanding of their role as global citizens’

-Wycliffe is a medium-sized school with just over 600 pupils from the age of 3-19.
+Wycliffe is a medium-sized school with around 650 pupils from the age of 3-19.
 We are small enough that every pupil is known and, so every pupil can also be given the individualised attention they deserve allowing them to reach their full potential.

 Our boarding options are flexible to suit your family life.
 Whether you need full boarding all year round or flexible boarding on a term-by-term basis, you can be confident that your child will be in safe hands and supported from the moment they arrive in the UK.
 We can talk to you or your educational agent about what we can offer you.

-In 2017 our brand new £7million Boarding House, Ward’s-Ivy Grove won the Boarding Schools Association Best New Build of the Year Award, and was opened in 2018 by HRH the Duchess of Gloucester.
+In 2017 our £7 million Boarding House, Ward’s-Ivy Grove won the Boarding Schools Association Best New Build of the Year Award, and was opened in 2018 by HRH the Duchess of Gloucester.
 Boasting en-suite in all rooms, a sauna and ample flexible social space, Ward’s-Ivy Grove houses both boys and girls from 13 to 19 years old.

 Wycliffe are keen to ensure all our international pupils achieve what they want through studying at a British boarding school.
 Wycliffe can help pupils improve their English, immerse them in the culture and nurture confidence and resilience.
 English language support is available for all international pupils from the age of 7 to 13 while additional support can be provided in year 9 and 10 if this is needed.

 We encourage all pupils to get involved in our extra-curricular activities with opportunities for every child – no matter what they are interested in – and chances to try new things.
-Sporting opportunities range from netball and football to unusual sports such as Quidditch and pistol shooting.
+Sporting opportunities range from netball and football to unusual sports such as Quidditch.
 We also offer 60 other extra-curricular activities including bee-keeping, performing arts, Robotics, Green Powered Car and Debate Clubs and many more.

 Get in touch with our Admissions team to find out more information or to book a virtual tour by filling out your details below.